32Red Privacy Notice

 - when ordered to do so by any regulatory body and/or under any legal provision contained in the governing law;

 - we may instruct and authorise the Financial Institution with which an Account Holder's account is held to disclose any information as may be requested by the Regulator in respect of an Account Holder's account;

 - in order to establish, exercise or defend our legal rights;

-- for fraud detection and control purposes, we may transfer your personal data to third parties, including but not limited to so-called Address Verification System service providers, Payment Service Providers and Financial Institutions.
+- for fraud detection and control purposes, we may transfer your personal data to third parties, including but not limited to so-called Address Verification System service providers, Payment Service Providers, Financial Institutions and credit reference agencies such as Transunion, which will leave a “soft” footprint on your credit file; more details: https://www.transunion.co.uk/legal-information/privacy-centre .
 Furthermore, we reserve the right to disclose the Account Holder’s personal data to relevant parties where 32Red has reasonable grounds to suspect irregularities involving a 32Red Account;

 - with service providers to enable us to provide our services, such as companies that help us with technology services, storing and combining data, and processing payments or providing relevant online advertising for our products and services;

 - with external auditors who may carry out independent checks as part of our accreditations